 The planning phase includes resources for choosing the best methods of construction, finding projects and customers, and managing bids.
 In order to do all of these effectively, software should be used.
 Management software can help project managers find, analyze, and predict the usefulness of these resources.
-They do so by providing:

 Execution and Change

 The execution and change phase of construction management includes resources for regulatory compliance, hiring workers, and project management.
 Software can help managers effectively use resources that help with these issues.
-Software can:

 The third and final stage focuses on reflecting on completed projects.
 This phase includes resources for tracking accounting and industry trends.
-Software helps managers by:

 Now that the three concepts that software supports is clear, let’s take a closer look at the eight most useful sources listed above.